rwb/prevention/README.md

 #### Lesson 28 - Friday 4/15/22

 *Note*: The material covered on the final exam begins here.
 Please recall from the syllabus (above) that the final exam is not cumulative.
 I am grading your 3rd exams and papers and will be posting the scores on the exams early next week and will return papers by the end of next week.
-Our next study is a 3-year outcome evaluation of the Baltimore City Drug Treatment Court program ([link](https://ccjs.umd.edu/sites/ccjs.umd.edu/files/pubs/COMPLIANT-The%20Baltimore%20City%20Drug%20Treatment%20Court_0.pdf))
+Our next study is a 3-year outcome evaluation of the Baltimore City Drug Treatment Court program ([link](https://ccjs.umd.edu/sites/ccjs.umd.edu/files/pubs/COMPLIANT-The%20Baltimore%20City%20Drug%20Treatment%20Court_0.pdf)).

+211. What is a specialized court?
+212. When did specialized courts originate?
+213. Describe the difference between type-of-person and type-of-offense specialized courts.
+214. What is the philosophical justification for drug treatment courts?
+215. Why might such courts be the source of some controversy?
+217. What are the common distinguishing characteristics of drug treatment courts?
+218. What has prior research shown about treatment retention rates for drug court participants compared to treatment recipients in other criminal justice settings?
+219.